 The AOBS uses two acousto-optical crystals through which the emission light has to pass.
-Still, the transmission is in the 95% - 98% range, as shown in Figure 3 (red curve).
-The AOBS notch widths are on the order of 2 to 6 nm (wavelength dependent) and, therefore, about 10 times narrower as compared to a dichroic mirror.
+Still, theaverage transmission is 95%, as shown in Figure 3 (red curve).
 The measurement shown in Figure 3 perfectly reveals an AOBS transmission of about 95% outside of the tunable excitation bandlets, i.e. in the transmission bands.

 In fact, the different colors do not exit the second crystal at the same position.
 The rays are parallel, but not coaxial.
 Does this result affect the optical sectioning?
 Because the rays are parallel, they are focused onto exactly the same spot in the intermediate image where the pinhole is located.
 Optical sectioning performance with an AOBS system is identical to systems that employ different ways of separating excitation and emission light.
 Another question is: does the color dispersion influence the spectral performance?
-Yes, indeed, but we can make use of it: the spectral separation in the Leica SP-Detector® is realized via color dispersion by means of a prism.
-The spectrally “predispersed” beam is elegantly treated by the SP-detector and obtains only further beneficial properties.
+Yes, indeed, but we can make use of it: the spectral separation in the SP Detector from Leica Microsystems is realized via color dispersion by means of a prism.
+The spectrally “predispersed” beam is elegantly treated by the SP Detector and obtains only further beneficial properties.

 The acousto optical beam splitter offers a whole series of beneficial features:

 - There are never issues with improper adjustment of the various elements, as it is a single, mechanically fixed device.